mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/06/Day-46/">March 06, 2017</a></small></div>
-<p>poll/ <strong>Most back special prosecutor for Russia investigation</strong>.
+<p>poll/ <strong>Most back special prosecutor for <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 65% of Americans would rather see a special prosecutor handle the investigation, while 32% think Congress is capable of handling it. (<a href="http://edition.cnn.com/2017/03/06/politics/trump-approval-rating-russia-poll/" target="_blank">CNN</a>)</p>